National Intelligence Service (Peru)

 The National Intelligence Service (Servicio de Inteligencia Nacional or SIN) was an intelligence agency of the Government of Peru that existed from 1960 to 2001.
 It was headquartered at the Quiñones Building, the headquarters of the country's Defence Ministry.
+It also acted as the government's de facto secret police.

 History

 On January 26, 1961, President Manuel Prado Ugarteche created the National Intelligence Service (SIN) by Supreme Decree in a stage characterised by the triumph of the Cuban revolution, the phenomenon of unconventional war, and the process of recent modernisation carried out by the Peruvian Army.
 This was important in the Latin American cultural Cold War.

 During the government of Juan Velasco Alvarado, the SIN was related to the KGB, the intelligence agency of the Soviet Union.
 Negotiations were held between the SIN and the KGB for the training of agents, exchange of intelligence and cooperation in security measures.
 The KGB assigned two operations officers and a technical specialist as liaison points with the SIN in Lima.
 With the support of the SIN, the KGB carried out actions in Peru against the CIA and against the embassies of Mexico, the United States and Chile present in the Peruvian capital.
 In addition, joint operations were carried out in Chile, Argentina and other Latin American countries.

 Years later, the regulations of the SIN in Peru would be modernised only in 1984, during the government of President Fernando Belaúnde, under the always inconvenient modality of delegated legislation, that is, through Legislative Decrees No. 270 and 271.
 Both constitute the first real attempt to institutionalise Peruvian intelligence, creating and designing for such purposes the Superior Intelligence Council (Consejo Superior de Inteligencia, CSI), a collegiate entity for decision-making of the intelligence system and to promote its specialisation.